bluwy/website/src/posts/2020-10-18-simple-svelte-routing-with-reactive-urls/index.md

 updated: '2022-02-13'
 ---

-Svelte doesn't have an official router yet.
-If all you need is to conditionally render a few components based on the URL, there's no reason to use one of the [10+ Svelte routers](https://sveltesociety.dev/components/#routers) out there that do more than you asked for.
-We should be able to use native web APIs to do just that!
+If you're not using [SvelteKit](https://kit.svelte.dev), and you need a router in the wild, you'll quickly notice that there are [A LOT](https://sveltesociety.dev/components/#routers) of choices out there.
+If all you need is to conditionally render a few components based on the URL, we should be able to use native web APIs to do just that!

 <!-- endexcerpt -->